lloda/ra-ra/README.md

 #### Motivation

 I do numerical work in C++, so I need a library of this kind.
-Most C++ array libraries seem to support only vectors and matrices, or small objects for low-dimensional vector algebra.
-Blitz++ was a great early *generic* array library (even though the focus was numerical) and it hasn't really been replaced as far as I can tell.
+At the time of C++11 when I started writing it, most C++ array libraries seemed to support only vectors and matrices, or small objects for vector algebra.

-It was a heroic feat to write a library such as Blitz++ in C++ in the late 90s, even discounting the fragmented compiler landscape and the patchy support for the standard at that time.
-Variadic templates, lambdas, rvalue arguments, etc. make things *much* simpler, for the library writer as well as for the user.
+Blitz++ was a major inspiration as a *generic* library.
+But it was a heroic feat to write such a library in C++ in the late 90s.
+Variadic templates, lambdas, perfect forwarding, etc. make things *much* easier, for the library writer as well as for the user.

 From APL and J I've taken the rank extension mechanism, and perhaps an inclination for carrying each feature to its logical end.

-**ra-ra** wants to remain a simple library.
+**ra-ra** wants to remain simple.
 I try not to second-guess the compiler and I don't stress performance as much as Blitz++ did.
 However, I'm wary of adding features that could become an obstacle if I ever tried to make things fast(er).
 I believe that the implementation of new traversal methods, or perhaps the optimization of specific expression patterns, should be possible without having to turn the library inside out.

 #### Other C++ array libraries